elsewhencode/react-redux-saucepan/README.md

 ## Building for production
 ![production](/docs/images/production.png)

-Build is done done by webpack for both server-side and client-side.
-Out put is set to `./dist` folder which is Webpack's default output directory.
+Build is done by webpack for both server-side and client-side.
+The output is set to `./dist` folder which is Webpack's default output directory.
 The process includes Flow type checking, linting, and transpiling for both client and server.
 You can find webpack configs in `./scripts` folder.

 Transpiling is set in `.browserslistrc` using [browserslist](https://github.com/browserslist/browserslist) for your target browsers and done by [babel-env](https://babeljs.io/docs/plugins/preset-env/).

 There are global variables  set to help you check whether you're on client or server in the runtime: `__CLIENT__` and `__SERVER__`.
 Also both client and server webpack configs will set `__PRODUCTION__` global to `true` and `__DEVELOPMENT__` to `false`.

-You can build the app by runing:
+You can build the app by running:
 ```shell
 npm run build
 ```

-the you can run the app by runing:
+the you can run the app by running:
 ```shell
 node dist/index.js
 ```